Toloka/docs/en/guide/concepts/efficiency-metrics/available-performers.md

 # Project availability

-This metric shows the number of Tolokers currently available in [pool](../../../glossary.md#pool).
+This indicator shows the number of Tolokers currently available in [pool](../../../glossary.md#pool).
 It takes into account the following filters:

 - If there are few performers, then it’s worth reviewing the filter conditions.